uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/rng/host_api/mkl-rng-uniform_bits.rst

 .. rubric:: Description

-The class object is used in the :ref:`oneapi::mkl::rng::generate()<onemath_rng_generate>` function to provide uniformly distributed bits in 32/64-bit chunks.
+The class object is used in the :ref:`oneapi::math::rng::generate()<onemath_rng_generate>` function to provide uniformly distributed bits in 32/64-bit chunks.
 It is designed to ensure each bit in the 32/64-bit chunk is uniformly distributed.
 Can be not supported by the specific engine.

 class uniform_bits
 ------------------